A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Methods

 \subsection{Counterfactual Strata Effects}

 Recall our goal is to estimate the total effect: a contrast in the expected counterfactual outcome under the intervention versus the expected counterfactual outcome under the control.
-In OPAL, for example, our goal is to evaluate the expected difference in the counterfactual probability of starting PrEP for persons with HIV risk if all clusters received multi-disease recruitment cards ($A^c=1$) versus HIV-only recruitment cards ($A^c=0$).
+In OPAL, for example, our goal is to evaluate the expected difference in the counterfactual probability of starting PrEP for all persons with HIV risk if all clusters received multi-disease recruitment cards ($A^c=1$) versus HIV-only recruitment cards ($A^c=0$).
 Our causal effect of interest is formally defined as

 where the expectation is over the target population of clusters and where is the counterfactual probability of starting PrEP under trial arm $a^c$, among persons at risk of HIV acquisition.
 Of course, we could consider alternative contrasts (e.g., ratios) and alternative summaries (e.g., weighting by cluster size) \cite{benitez_defining_2023}.
-Crucially, our causal parameter $\Psi^*$ is a summary of counterfactual outcomes under the two strategies of interest, but does not modify measurement.
-In other words, $\Psi^*$ captures the direct and indirect effects of the intervention in the target population without enforcing 100\% compliance on screening.
-Therefore, $\Psi^*$ is an intent-to-treat parameter.
+Crucially, our causal parameter $\Psi^*$ is a summary of counterfactual outcomes under the two strategies of interest, but does not involve a hypothetical intervention to enforce measurement of status.
+In other words, $\Psi^*$ captures the direct and indirect effects of the intervention in the focus population without enforcing 100\% compliance on screening.
+Therefore, $\Psi^*$ can be classified as an intent-to-treat parameter.